kvnneff/obj-subset/README.md

 # obj-subset

-Determine if one object is a subset of another object.
+Determine if one object is a subset of another object in node and the browser.
+Also works on arrays.

+A large portion of this code was lifted from [chai-subset](https://github.com/e-conomic/chai-subset).

 ## Installation